LITEF LCR-110 receives EASA certification

 Through the enhancement of FOG and MEMS technologies, LITEF is able to provide inertial reference systems for aviation that are characterised by light weight, low volume and low power losses, combined with great precision of sensor data.
-These attitude-heading reference and navigation systems provide great reliability and the scope for providing superlative reliability as well as the option, using an optimum combination of GNSS receiver data and inertial sensors, to provide 'hybrid' position and attitude information with a high bandwidth and low noise for navigation and flight control.
+These attitude heading reference and navigation systems provide excellent reliability as well as the option, using an optimum combination of GNSS receiver data and inertial sensors, to provide 'hybrid' position and attitude information with a high bandwidth and low noise for navigation and flight control.

 Dr. Uwe Herberth

-Operational excellence means investigating all processes right across the company for possible areas of improvement potential.
-In particular, digitalisation is a high-priority matter.
-This is how LITEF is able to secure sustainable competitive advantages over the competition.
+Operational excellence means examining all processes right across the company to identify areas for potention improvement.
+In particular, digitalisation is a top priority.
+This is LITEF's focus to secure solid and sustainable competitive advantages.

 Program Management Office

 Our employees are experts, engineers, technical specialists, supervisors and skilled operatives.
-They are all experts not only in aviation, but also in the areas of defence and industrial applications.
-If you think about where our products are used, it is then very important to be prepared to work precisely, and to learn something new with every project.
-This is why the range of further training options is so broad.
+They are all experts; not only in aviation but also in the areas of defence and industrial applications.
+Considering where and how our products are deployed makes a good work ethic even more important; our employees work diligently and precisely, and are prepared to learn something new with every project.
+Hence, LITEF offers a broad range of further training options.